 Although he was never given the permanent government post he craved, Confucius did collect disciples who would be instrumental in documenting his ideas and keeping them alive after their master’s death.
 “The talents and virtues of other men are hillocks and mounds which may be stepped over,” said one of them. “[But Confucius] is the sun or moon, which it is not possible to step over.”

 The central aspirational figure of Confucianism can be imperfectly translated as the Gentleman, a man who owes that title neither to birth nor to wealth but rather to his personal qualities and personal conduct.
-His lodestar is what Westerners call the Golden Mean, his bearing marked by self-assurance but never by vanity, his decisions the product of sober reasoning rather than emotional inconstancy.
+His lodestar is what Westerners call the Golden Mean, his bearing marked by self-assurance but never by vanity, his decisions the products of sober reasoning rather than emotional inconstancy.
 Secure within the understanding of the world which he has acquired from the Four Books and the Five Classics, he is comfortable being an island of integrity unto himself if need be.

 When he eats, the Gentleman does not seek to stuff himself.
 In his home, he does not seek luxury.
 He is diligent in his work and cautious in his speech.